wultra/wultra-docs/docs/tutorials/Mobile-App-Shielding/Readme.md

 <!-- TEMPLATE tutorial -->

 <!-- begin box warning -->
-<strong>Personalized Configuration Required.</strong><br/>
+**Personalized Configuration Required.**<br/>
-<span>In order to follow this tutorial, you need to purchase the App Shielding technology by Wultra and have a tooling as well as custom configuration prepared by Wultra engineers.
+In order to follow this tutorial, you need to purchase the App Shielding technology by Wultra and have a tooling as well as custom configuration prepared by Wultra engineers.
 Both tooling and configuration is specifically designed for your application.
-Contact your sales representative or technical consultant in order to obtain the required components.</span>
+Contact your sales representative or technical consultant in order to obtain the required components.
 <!-- end -->

 In this tutorial, we will show you how to implement App Shielding by Wultra into your mobile apps on iOS and Android.
 This tutorial has three parts: